proximax-storage/java-chain-xipfs-sdk/README.md

 Upload function of the storage SDK will consume XPX tokens.

-Get XPX tokens at the faucet on [https://proximaxcatapultfaucet20180919121249.azurewebsites.net/](https://proximaxcatapultfaucet20180919121249.azurewebsites.net/)
+Get XPX tokens at the [XPX faucet](https://proximaxcatapultfaucet.azurewebsites.net/)

 ## Adding Jitpack Repository
 Storage SDK libraries are hosted on Jitpack.
 Add the JitPack repository on the build file.